cortsf/quterofi/README.md

    - Close menu, open the regular `:open` menu and set search string: `:open <search_string>` (search string is set verbatim, without inversion)

 7. **-kb-custom-5** (`Alt+e`):
    - Open submenu listing all search engines, pick one to be set in your search string.
+The choosen alias will be set at the end or beginning of your search string, depending on whether you are using `--invert` or not, and indepently of cursor position.

 8. **-kb-custom-6** (`Alt+h`):
    - Open submenu listing history items.